-3.1 Establishment of a National Strategy/Strike Coordinating Committee (NSCC)
+3.1 Establishment of a National Strategy Coordinating Committee (NSCC)

-- 3.1.1 The AEC Officer(s) responsible for collective bargaining in the case of our Treasury Board bargaining units, or the AEC Officer assigned to a particular bargaining unit in the case of our Agency bargaining units, will establish an NSCC to provide strategic advice on bargaining, mobilization and strike mobilization. - 3.1.2 The NSCC will be composed of the AEC Officer(s) responsible, members of the NBoD selected from those Components with members in the bargaining unit, and bargaining team members selected by the team to sit on the NSCC.
-The NSCC will also assign appropriate staff to provide technical advice as required. - 3.1.3 The number of Component Presidents sitting on the NSCC will be determined by the National President and/or the AEC, and the number of team members elected/selected to sit on the committee will be determined by the National President and/or the AEC, in consultation with the Component Presidents who have members in the bargaining unit.
+- 3.1.1 The AEC Officer(s) responsible for collective bargaining in the case of our Treasury Board bargaining units, or the AEC Officer assigned to a particular bargaining unit in the case of our Agency bargaining units, will establish an NSCC to provide strategic advice on bargaining, mobilization and strike mobilization. - 3.1.2 The NSCC will be composed of the AEC Officer(s) responsible, members of the NBoD selected from those Components with members in the bargaining unit, and bargaining team members selected by the team to sit on the NSCC and where applicable, bargaining conference delegates elected or selected to be on the NSCC.
+The NSCC will also assign appropriate staff to provide technical advice as required. - 3.1.3 The number of Component Presidents sitting on the NSCC will be determined by the National President and/or the AEC, and the number of team members elected/selected to sit on the committee will be determined by the National President and/or the AEC, in consultation with the CBC of the NBoD for multicomponent units and Component Presidents who have members in the bargaining unit for single component units and Parks Canada.

-- 3.1.4 The NSCC is chaired by the AEC Officer(s) responsible for collective bargaining in the case of our Treasury Board bargaining units, or the AEC Officer assigned to a particular bargaining unit in the case of our Agency bargaining units, and is composed of members of the NBoD selected from those Components with members in the bargaining unit, and bargaining team members selected by the team to sit on the NSCC. - 3.1.5 The NSCC will meet as early as possible in the bargaining process, ideally before Notice to Bargain has been served. - 3.1.6 The NSCC will determine its own process and agenda, but generally will be mandated to discuss and recommend strategies with respect to bargaining timelines, communications to the membership and others, mobilization and strike mobilization and strategy, as well as any other matter that may have an impact on bargaining in any particular round of negotiations.
+- 3.1.4 The NSCC is chaired by the AEC Officer(s) responsible for collective bargaining in the case of our Treasury Board bargaining units, or the AEC Officer assigned to a particular bargaining unit in the case of our Agency bargaining units. - 3.1.5 The NSCC will meet as early as possible in the bargaining process, ideally before Notice to Bargain has been served. - 3.1.6 The NSCC will determine its own process and agenda, but generally will be mandated to discuss and recommend strategies with respect to bargaining timelines, communications to the membership and others, mobilization and strike mobilization and strategy, as well as any other matter that may have an impact on bargaining in any particular round of negotiations.